 If you can write functions, vectorize loops, and work with nested lists and regular expressions, you probably know everything you need.
 (Note that you do not need to use non-standard evaluation or create packages for the tidyverse exam; we may add a more advanced certification in 2020 that includes these topics.)

 What is the schedule for instructor training classes?

 We ran 3-4 events each quarter in 2019, and tried to schedule them at times that were convenient for participants.
-In 2020, we will (probably) run three events each quarter: one for people in the western Pacific and Central/South Asia, one for people in Europe, the Middle East, and Africa, and one for people in the Americas.
+In 2020 we are running 2-3 events each quarter, scheduled to give people in all timezones a chance to take part.

 Is the training course offered in person, online, or both?

 Most events are run online for groups of 6-16 people.
 Each class is two sessions of 4-5 hours each on two successive days.